OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-07.md

 ## Exodus 7:14

-Then the Lord said to Moses, “Pharaoh’s heart is stubborn; he refuses to let the people go.
+Then the Lord said to Moses, “Pharaoh’s heart is obstinate; he refuses to let the people go.

 ## Exodus 7:15